Skip to main content

 I Knew You Were Trouble

-Ajabdeh soaked in the salty air that played with her hair and glanced over her shoulder at the people on the deck of the pub looking over the beach on which she now stood barefooted.
+Ajabdeh soaked in the salty air that played with her hair and glanced over her shoulder at the people on the deck of the pub, looking over the beach on which she now stood barefoot.
 The sand felt good on her feet.
 She smiled to herself.
 She was glad that HR let her attend this getaway.
 She needed this.
 She glanced at her phone and dialled her father’s number to check on him.
-He had not been quite warm with her since the incident but she was a dutiful daughter who checked in on him from time to time.
+He had not been quite warm with her since the incident, but she was a dutiful daughter who checked in on him from time to time.
 She started pacing the length of the beach as he told her not to worry and swept her hair across her shoulder as it played with the wind.
-She glanced up at the people again and this time Shivam was waving at her, in a gesture to call her up on the deck.
+She glanced up at the people again, and this time Shivam was waving at her, in a gesture to call her up on the deck.

 “I have to go, take care.”
-She waved back at him disconnecting the call.
+She waved back at him, disconnecting the call.
 She had left her flip-flops on the stairs and quickly collected them and brushed off the sand on her feet before adjusting the kaftan she wore over her bikini top and rushing up the stairs.
-When she reached the last set of stairs she knew what the commotion was about.
+When she reached the last set of stairs, she knew what the commotion was about.

-It had been almost one and a half days in the retreat and there was still no sign of Pratap.
-The people enjoyed a gala time in some team activities, good food and beach time but she did not hear a single one of them mention their boss.
+It had been almost one and a half days in the retreat, and there was still no sign of Pratap.
+The people enjoyed a gala time in some team activities, good food and beach time, but she did not hear a single one of them mention their boss.
 She gathered he was obviously not going to be a part of the employees' retreat and was just joking with her.
 Until this moment, when she caught a glimpse of him being welcomed to the party, his hand tucked into another woman’s hand.

 “Who is that?”
 She heard Kiran ask before she reached Shivam.